-There are a whopping number of 550 golf courses in Scotland to choose from – with main cities such as Glasgow and Aberdeen offering the best golf courses in the world.
+There are a whopping number of 550 golf courses in Scotland to choose from – with main cities such as Glasgow and Aberdeen some of the most beautiful in the world.

 The United Kingdom has been responsible for inventing a lot of sports.
 However, it is football that has become the most famous around the world.
 Even though the sport is widely celebrated all across the world, one of the most passionate places when it comes to watching football games is in the UK.

 With each town, county and city having its own unique history of football – places like the Anfield in Liverpool, Wembley in London and Celtic Park in Glasgow offer some of the most nerve-wracking and inspirational live football viewing experiences in the world.

 The United Kingdom is intersected with unbelievable canals and waterways that pass through spectacular countryside and take the traveller through picturesque towns and villages.

 A lovely aftermath of the epic industrial revolution period and a testimony to the sheer excellence of human engineering, exploring the waterways of the Cheshire Ring in Manchester or the Norfolk Broads along Norfolk coast (You can also check out bewilderwood in Norfolk).
 Or any other waterway in the UK offers a unique experience of witnessing tranquil villages and quiet market settlements, past old windmills and other old-fashioned remnants of the previous eras.

 There are hire bases across the country, so you can decide which area you’d like to explore then find the closest base for your narrowboat holiday.

 The Westminster Abbey is undoubtedly one of the most iconic churches in the world.
 Offering a fine mixture of architectural flair, Westminster Abbey is the best example of English Gothic Architecture, which makes the spot more than just an attractive place of worship.